eflautt/ga-data-science/lessons/lesson-3/readme.md

 <a name="demo"></a>
 ## Demo: Determining the distribution of your data (15 mins)
+Instructors should use the file "lesson-3-demo" for this section.
+Walk through each section in the notebook in order.

 <a name="guidedpractice2"></a>
 ## Guided Practice: Is this skewed?
 (10 mins)
 Walk through images of normal, skewed, sigmod etc distributions have students stand up and vote on the types.
-Instructor note- Use your own work or check out this gallery for images of different distribution types - http://www.itl.nist.gov/div898/handbook/eda/section3/eda366.htm
+Instructor note- Use your own work or the images in the asset folder.

 After each discuss methods of correcting the issue.